bigbio/fslite/docs/README.data.md

 ### Import functions

-`fsspark` provides two main functions to import data from a TSV file.
+`fslite` provides two main functions to import data from a TSV file.

 - `import_table` - Import data from a TSV file into a Spark Data Frame (sdf).